Impact on Professionals

 Aside from the potential penalties that involve jail time, fines, and a suspension of your driving privileges, for many professions, a DUI conviction in Ohio can be a threat to your entire career.
 An attorney can help protect your future against the impact of an OVI charge.

-Some of the professions in Franklin County that may be influenced by a DUI charge include:
+Some of the professions in Hamilton County that may be influenced by a DUI charge include:

 Doctors – a doctor facing a DUI charge may be required to attend a hearing at which their character will be examined.
 Their license to practice medicine may be suspended depending on the hearing's outcome.